travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 #### *In more detailed form:*

-1. What are Personal Data?
+I. What are Personal Data?

 **WEBSITE:**

-2. How are my Data used when visiting the Website?
+II.
+How are my Data used when visiting the Website?

-3. What kind of Cookies, Web-tools or Third Party Providers does the Website use and how?
+III.
+What kind of Cookies, Web-tools or Third Party Providers does the Website use and how?

 **TRAVIS CI SOFTWARE:**

-3. How are my data used when registering for the use of the Travis CI Software and using the Travis CI Software?
+IV.
+How are my data used when registering for the use of the Travis CI Software and using the Travis CI Software?
 How do we access your GitHub-Account?

-4. What Third Party Providers are processing data when using the Travis CI Software?
+V. What Third Party Providers are processing data when using the Travis CI Software?
 Are my data processed outside the EU when using the Travis CI Software?

 **GENERAL:**

-6. Could my Data be transferred to or shared with Third Parties?
+VI.
+Could my Data be transferred to or shared with Third Parties?
 Are my data processed outside the EU when using the Service?

-7. Your Rights: Right to access, rectification and erasure; right to restriction of processing, right to withdraw, right to data portability, right to lodge a complaint
+VII.
+Your Rights: Right to access, rectification and erasure; right to restriction of processing, right to withdraw, right to data portability, right to lodge a complaint

-8. Data Security, Scope of application
+VIII.
+Data Security, Scope of application

-9. Contact
+IX.
+Contact

-### What are Personal Data
+### I. What are Personal Data

 1. **Personal Data and Consent**